Tonali and Zaniolo leave Italy squad over police investigation

-ROME : Italian internationals Sandro Tonali and Nicolo Zaniolo left the Azzuri's headquarters on Thursday after being told they were involved in an investigation by prosecutors, the Italian soccer federation (FIGC) said on Thursday.
+ROME: Italian internationals Sandro Tonali and Nicolo Zaniolo left the Azzuri's headquarters on Thursday (Oct 12) after being told they were involved in an investigation by prosecutors, the Italian soccer federation (FIGC) said on Thursday.

 The players were notified of the probe by Turin prosecutors while at the national team's training centre in Coverciano, ahead of European Championship qualifiers against Malta and England.